Learn to Cook Book, Print Edition!

 Stylist Laurel Kinney (Trophy Boutique) for dressing me up with style and spunk, letting us shoot in her house, and fixing my belt with a clothespin.

-Makeup Artist Jenny Linn for making me glow without making me look like a hooker.
+Makeup Artist Jenny Linn for making me glow without making me look sweaty as hell.

 And eternal love and gratitude to the lovable, generous, kind, creative, inimitable James Devery, hair stylist extraordinaire.
 James was our friend and cohort and sadly passed out of our world earlier this year.
 I know he’s bouncing around with glee right now.
 We love you, James.